nik-mak/T3A2-B-Frontend/README.md

 Create an Alert to display error messages (tic)

-Create the logout nav-item and fetch post it to the logout api auth route
+Create the logout nav-item and fetch post it to the logout api auth route (tic)

 Update modals so that they become more responsive

 Adjust which buttons get rendered in the nav depending on the if the user is logged in and their role